 The three story stone apartment buildings once formed part of the old Jewish quarter.
 Many residents were imprisoned and subsequently murdered.

-Walking through the old Jewish quarter today, cobblestones in the footpath have been replaced with brass memorial “stumbling stones.
-These provide a silent, poignant reminder of the plight of the Jews during the Holocaust.
+Cobblestones in the footpath have been replaced with brass memorial “stumbling stones.
+They bear the names birth and death dates of the former residents These provide a silent, poignant reminder of the plight of the Jews during the Holocaust.

 On Cora-Berliner Strasse, over 2500 vertical concrete sarcophaghi are situated in a maze-like, undulating formation as a memorial to the thousands of murdered European Jews.

-There is a subterranean information centre providing further displays, however we ran out of time to visit during this trip.
+There is a subterranean information centre providing further display.
+However we ran out of time to visit during this trip.

-On the corner of Inden Ministegarten and GurtrudKolmar Strasse stands a fairly innocuous car park, scene of one of the most important events in modern history.
+On the corner of Inden Ministegarten and GurtrudKolmar Strasse stands a fairly innocuous car park.
+This was the scene of one of the most important events in modern history.

 Humbolthian Park, is one of the oldest parks in Berlin and also houses a hidden historic treasure.
-Here we meandered through the formal gardens, with spring in full bloom, the wisteria draped archways leading to adjacent “garden rooms”.
+Here we meandered through the formal gardens, with spring in full bloom.
+Wisteria draped archways lead to adjacent “garden rooms”.

 We were fortunate to visit on a weekday morning, when we had the gardens pretty much to ourselves, save for the odd squirrel scurrying along the pathways.